-What is the problem with cooking meat at high temperatures?
+What’s wrong with cooking meat at high temperatures?

-PAHs are created when fat and juices from meat drip onto hot coals or stones causing flames and are deposited back onto meat by smoke and flare-ups.
+Cooking meat at high temperatures when grilling, broiling or frying creates chemicals called polycyclic aromatic hydrocarbons (PAHs), which scientists speculate increase cancer risk.
+PAHs are created when fat and juices from meat drip onto hot coals or stones, causing flames, and are then deposited back onto meat by smoke and flare-ups.
 The higher the heat and the longer the cooking time, the more PAHs are generated.

-Certain ingredients in a marinade – wine, tea, vinegar, citrus juice, vegetable oil and fresh herbs – can help prevent carcinogen formation.
+Certain ingredients in a marinade – wine, beer, tea, vinegar, citrus juice, vegetable oil and fresh herbs – can help prevent carcinogen formation.
 A marinade also acts as a barrier, keeping flames from touching meat and poultry.
-Marinating meat in beer has been shown to cut PAH formation by as much as half.
+Marinating meat in beer, for instance, has been shown to cut PAH formation by as much as half.
 Its beneficial effect is attributed to a particular flavonoid (phytochemical) in hops, called xanthohumol.

-2. Keep portions small.
-To cut time on the grill, use smaller cuts of meat.
+To reduce grilling time, use smaller cuts of meat.
 Instead of a whole steak, grill kebabs since they cook more quickly.
-For meats that require longer cooking times,partially cook in the microwave, drain away the juices, and then finish on the barbecue.
+For meats that require longer cooking times,partially cook them in the oven or microwave, drain away the juices, and then finish cooking on the barbecue.

-3. Lower the temperature.
-Turn the gas down or wait for the charcoal to become low-burning embers before grilling meat.
-Oven roasting and baking are done at lower temperatures so fewer chemicals are likely to form.
+Turn the gas down or wait for the charcoal to create low-burning embers before grilling meat.
+Oven roasting and baking are done at lower temperatures, so fewer chemicals are likely to form.

-5. Grill fish and shellfish instead.
-Most types have less fat than meat and take a shorter time to cook.
-Seafood also produces fewer HCAs when cooked.
+Most types of seafood contain less fat than meat and take less time to cook.
+Seafood also naturally produces fewer HCAs when cooked.

-Eating plenty of flavonoid-rich foods – berries, cherries, red grapes, apples, citrus fruit, broccoli, kale, onions – may help offset the harmful effect of PAHs and HCAs.
-Research has also shown that adding one cup of mashed whole cherries to a pound of ground meat suppressed carcinogen formation in burgers by nearly 80 percent.
+Eating plenty of flavonoid-rich foods – like berries, cherries, red grapes, apples, citrus fruit, broccoli, kale and onions – may help offset the harmful effect of PAHs and HCAs.
+Research has also shown that adding one cup of mashed whole cherries to a pound of ground meat suppresses carcinogen formation in burgers by nearly 80 percent.